cfahlgren1/blog/content/post/wifi-alliance-unveils-wpa3-protocol-supports-new-security-enhancements.md

 * Temporal Key Integrity Protocol (TKIP)
 * Cryptographic Checksum

 WPA2 further enhanced the WPA protocol by adding the Cipher Block Chaining Message Protocol that is based on the Advanced Encryption Standard (AES) for encryption.
-CCMP was seen to be much more secure than TKIP, but also required the replacement of many Acess Points(AP).
+CCMP was seen to be much more secure than TKIP, but also required the replacement of many Access Points(AP).

 However, WPA2 has fallen short due to the unencrypted "open" Wi-Fi networks.
 With WPA2, an attack can sit on the network and sniff passwords and other data if the client isn't using a Virtual Private Network (VPN).